darklang/tablecloth/README.md

 ## Developing

+If you are new to [OCaml](https://ocaml.org) there are a few prerequisites you will need to get started:

+- Install OCaml and OPAM [based on your OS](https://ocaml.org/docs/install.html)
+- Run `opam init`
+- Install [Dune](https://dune.build) with `opam install dune`

+Additional dependencies:

+- For Bucklescript install a current version of [Node](https://nodejs.org/en/) and `cd bs && npm install`
+- For testing, `opam install alcotest base junit junit_alcotest`
+- For documentation, `opam install odoc`

 Please refer to the `Makefile` for a complete list of supported actions.
 Here is a handful of useful, supported commands: